 The Grassland Art Gallery is a public exhibition space located centrally in Tambo and is free to visit.
-The front façade of the building references an historical shop that occupied this site in
+The front façade of the building references an historical shop that occupied this site in earlier times.

 The Gallery is the only Council-supported, purpose-built, climate controlled facility within a 300km radius, extending from Longreach to Roma.